A world leader in clean energy

 • The Solar Sunshot program will invest A$1 billion to develop Australia’s solar PV manufacturing industry.
 The program will support manufacturers to establish and grow facilities across the solar PV supply chain.

-• The new Battery Breakthrough Initiative (A$523.2 million over 7 years) will help manufacturers move up the battery value chain.
-This is a key deliverable under the recently released National Battery Strategy.
+• The Battery Breakthrough Initiative (A$523.2 million over 7 years) will help manufacturers move up the battery value chain.
+This is a key deliverable under the National Battery Strategy.

 • Funding worth A$1.9 billion in our Powering the Regions program supports clean energy industries and the decarbonisation of existing industries.